Alexander Shaw, 2nd Baron Craigmyle

 Alexander Shaw, 2nd Baron Craigmyle (28 February 1883 – 29 September 1944) was a Scottish Liberal Party politician.

-Life
+Early life and education

-Shaw was educated at George Watson's College, Edinburgh, the University of Edinburgh and Trinity College, Oxford (where he was President of the Oxford Union in 1905).
+Alexander Shaw was born 28 February 1883.
+He was educated at George Watson's College, Edinburgh, the University of Edinburgh and Trinity College, Oxford (where he was President of the Oxford Union in 1905).
 A lawyer by profession, he was called to the bar in 1908.

-In 1913, he married Lady Margaret Cargill Mackay, who gave him one son and three daughters.
 During the First World War he served in the Royal Marine Artillery and was involved in the Battle of the Somme.
 Outside Parliament, he was a director of the Bank of England and Chairman of P & O.

 The son of the Law Lord Thomas Shaw, 1st Baron Craigmyle, he succeeded to the peerage on his father's death in 1937.